-Grief counseling is short term and focuses on working through the grieving process related to a major loss.
+Grief counseling focuses on working through the grieving process related to a major loss.
 Grief counseling is also called bereavement counseling.
 The term "bereavement" usually is used only when referring to the loss of a person through death.

-grief counseling, people are taught how to develop a new sense of self after a
+During grief counseling, people are taught how to develop a new sense of self after a loss.
+For example:

-- A widow who has lost her husband of 45 years begins meeting with other women in her building for tea every morning.
+- Someone who loses a spouse of 45 years begins meeting with other people for social activities.